 If you have tenants whose homes are at risk of termite infestation or if your landlords want to put preventive measures in place, here are some tips to help termite-proof a property.

 Make a property less of a termite magnet by maintaining tidiness and cleanliness, especially in the garden.
 A dense growth of plants, vegetation or shrubs is the perfect jungle hideout for termites.
-Ensure the property is dry and clean, and has plenty or air circulation.
+Ensure the property is dry and clean and has plenty of air circulation.

 2. Restrict entry

 Make sure the trellis is not leaning against exterior walls.
 Termites gain access to a property from wood to soil contact or wood to wood contact.
 Do not keep fencing, timber, firewood or any kind of wood material next to a property to help avoid termite contamination.
-Cracks and holes in walls or foundations need to be sealed to make sure there are no convenient entrance areas.
+Cracks and holes in walls or foundations need to be sealed to ensure no convenient entrance areas.

 3. Control and prevent termite breeding

 Though it might seem quite tedious, ensure outdoor and indoor leaks are repaired on time.
 Keep the air-conditioner area dry.
 This will have the added benefit of reducing the bacteria and insects in the property.
-Moisture is one of the key elements needed by most insects and bacteria to survive.
+Moisture is one of the key elements most insects and bacteria need to survive.

 4. Termite-proof wood